rbhat35/log-reducer/README.md

 in a browser.
 A tutorial on how to visualize the graph can be found here (https://neo4j.com/developer/guide-neo4j-browser/).

 Note: You can also use `/parser/generate_graphs.sh` to generate audit logs, parse the logs, and graph them all in one step.

+Contact: rsbhat2 "at" gmail "dot" com regarding any questions.